whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-29-Popsugar-Limited-Edition-Summer-2016-Review.md

 [![Herbivore Rose Hibiscus Hydrating Face Mist](http://whatsupmailbox.com/images/PopsugarLimitedEditionSummer2016HerbivoreRoseHibiscusFaceMist.jpg)](http://popsugar-must-have.evyy.net/c/164125/198666/2706){:target="_blank"}

-**Herbivore** Rose Hibiscus Hydrating Face Mist, *Value $*
+**Herbivore Botanicals** Rose Hibiscus Hydrating Face Mist, *Value $32*

 Face mists are a must in my skincare stash.
-I use it a lot for when I'm travelling 30,000 feet high in the air, or ground level at home in front of my computer.
+I use it a lot when I'm travelling 30,000 feet high in the air, or above sea level tanning on the beach.
+Either way, misting my face from time to time not only refreshes my skin, it also calms me down for those stressful moments.
+And since this mist has a rose scent which I love, I'm sure I'll be spritzing this all summer long!

 <br>

 [![Sugarfina Ice Cream Cones](http://whatsupmailbox.com/images/PopsugarLimitedEditionSummer2016SugarfinaIceCreamCones.jpg)](http://popsugar-must-have.evyy.net/c/164125/198666/2706){:target="_blank"}

-**Sugarfina** Ice Cream Cones, *Value $*
+**Sugarfina** Ice Cream Cones, *Value $7.50*

 I LOVE Sugarfina!
 They're like candies for grown ups!
 They have all kinds of yummy flavors that I've tried and am a big fan of their champagne gummy bears.
-I haven't tried this one though so I'm super excited to try this!
+I haven't tried this one though so I'm super excited!

 [![Sugarfina Ice Cream Cones](http://whatsupmailbox.com/images/PopsugarLimitedEditionSummer2016SugarfinaIceCreamCones2.jpg)](http://popsugar-must-have.evyy.net/c/164125/198666/2706){:target="_blank"}